-In general, in-class discussion groups will occur in the latter part of a class session, and in general you will be assigned to a specific discussion group (based on various algorithms) at the beginning of the groupdiscussion period, although in some cases these might be simply with people sitting near you.
+In general, in-class discussion groups will occur in the latter part of a class session, and in general you will be assigned to a specific discussion group (based on various algorithms) at the beginning of the group-discussion period, although in some cases these might be simply with people sitting near you.
 The general format: Groups discuss, then the whole class discusses.
 To get credit, you must sign onto a page (handed out) that fills in the consensus or major points of view in your group with regard to that session's topics.
-Discussion groups will occur during six of the class sessions.
-To get full credit you need documented participation in four of these six.
-There is a bit of benefit/reward for participating in all six, however (see next paragraph).

 There is a bit of credit for attendance (2% of grade; 10 points).
 You get all this credit automatically, unless instructor experiences repeated (on many occasions) difficulty finding you in class sessions.
-Should you happen to be documented as participating in all 6 (rather than just the required 4) group-discussions, you automatically get all this credit, but missing 1 or 2 of them doesn't necessarily mean you can't get all the attendance credit.
+Should you happen to be documented as participating in all 5 (rather than just the required 3) group-discussions, you automatically get all this credit, but missing 1 or 2 of them doesn't necessarily mean you can't get all the attendance credit.